OurBoard of Directors

 Tim Hockey joined the Board of Directors at SickKids Foundation in September 2007.

-As Group Head, Canadian Banking, Auto Finance and Wealth Management, TD Bank Group and President and CEO, TD Canada Trust, Tim's primary responsibility is the leadership of Canadian banking, more commonly known as TD Canada Trust, which includes Canadian personal banking and business banking.
-He also oversees TD Auto Finance across North America, and TD Wealth Management, which includes the global Direct Investing, Advisory and Canadian Asset Management businesses.
+As Group Head, Canadian Banking and Wealth Management, TD Bank Group and President and CEO, TD Canada Trust, Tim’s primary responsibility is the leadership of Canadian banking, more commonly known as TD Canada Trust, which includes Canadian personal banking, business banking, and auto finance.
+He also oversees TD Wealth Management, which includes the global direct investing, advisory and Canadian asset management businesses.

-Over a 30 year career with TD, he has held senior positions in a variety of areas including mutual funds, retail distribution, information technology, core and small business, credit cards and personal lending.
+In over 30 years with TD, he has held senior positions in a variety of areas including mutual funds, retail distribution, information technology, core and small business, credit cards and personal lending.

 Amy Kaiser joined the Board of Directors at SickKids Foundation in June 2012.